-In the angle adjustment mode (IDAD) subroutine, a flowchart of which is shown in FIGS. 7a and 7b, inlet guide vane angle, diffuser vane angle, and compressor speed can be adjusted to maximize chiller efficiency.
-When chiller control transfers to the IDAD mode subroutine started in 20 step 700 of FIGS. 7a and 7b, both the background speed adjustment and the background diffuser angle adjustment counters are decremented.
-The initial values of these counters are set during the initialization step 601 and are reset as necessary in the body of both the IDAD mode and 25 AND mode subroutines.
-When the counters reach zero, further attempts are made to improve the efficiency of the chiller by either reducing speed or adjusting diffuser vane position.
-The magnitude of the iteration counter determines the delay between successive attempts to improve operating 30 efficiency.
-The larger the counter value, the longer the time period between successive adjustments of the secondary diffuser vane (DIF) and operating speed (N) control variables.
-The primary control variable is the inlet guide vane
+In the angle adjustment mode (IDAD) subroutine, a flowchart of which is shown in FIGS. 7a and 7b, inlet guide 25 vane angle, diffuser vane angle, and compressor speed can be adjusted to maximize chiller efficiency.
+When chiller control transfers to the IDAD mode subroutine started in step 700 of FIGS. 7a and 7b, both the background speed adjustment and the background diffuser angle adjustment 30 counters are decremented.
+The initial values of these counters are set during the initialization step 601 and are reset as necessary in the body of both the IDAD mode and NAD mode subroutines.
+When the counters reach zero, chiller by either reducing speed or adjusting diffuser vane position.
+The magnitude of the iteration counter determines the delay between successive attempts to improve operating efficiency.
+The larger the counter value, the longer the time period between successive adjustments of the secondary 40 diffuser vane (DIF) and operating speed (N) control variables.
+The primary control variable is the inlet guide vane angle (IGV).

-In step 702, the chiller control system determines whether the inlet guide vanes are less than 70 percent of their full open position and whether the speed adjustment backgound counter has been reduced to zero.
-If both conditions are satisfied, the speed reduction flag is set to false, step 703, 40 indicating that the chiller control system can reduce compressor speed in order to improve operating efficiency.
-When the inlet guide vanes are above 70 percent of fully open position, reductions in compressor speed to improve effichiller.
-Therefore, when the inlet guide vanes are beyond 70% of the full open position, further speed reductions are prevented by setting the speed reduction flag to true, step 704.
+In step 702, the chiller control system determines whether the inlet guide vanes are less than 70 percent of their full 45 open position and whether the speed adjustment backgound counter has been reduced to zero.
+If both conditions are satisfied, the speed reduction flag is set to false, step 703, indicating that the chiller control system can reduce comthe inlet guide vanes are above 70 percent of fully open position, reductions in compressor speed to improve efficiency could potentially create a surge condition within the chiller.
+Therefore, when the inlet guide vanes are beyond 70% of the full open position, further speed reductions are 55 in step 715.
+If the speed reduction flag has been set to false, prevented by setting the speed reduction flag to true, step

-In step 705, the chiller control system determines whether 50 the inlet guide vane adjustment recommended by the PID control subroutine positions the inlet guide vanes at the maximum open position.
-If the inlet guide vanes are at maximum open position, then the inlet guide vane interation flag is set to true to prevent speed reductions from leading to a surge condition.
+In step 705, the chiller control system determines whether the inlet guide vane adjustment recommended by the PID control subroutine positions the inlet guide vanes at the maximum open position.
+If the inlet guide vanes are at maximum open position, then the inlet guide vane interation counter is incremented in step 707 and the speed reduction flag is set to true to prevent speed reductions from leading to a surge condition.

-In step 708, the chiller control system determines whether the inlet guide vane have been positioned at their maximum open position for a predefined number of iterations.
-If the 60 guide vanes are at the maximum open position and the chiller is running at less than maximum operating speed, then the cooling capacity of the chiller is less than that required by the cooling load at the current operating speed.
-As a result, in step 709, the chiller control system resets the 65 IDAD and AND mode flags so that on the next iteration through the main chiller control system loop 602, the chiller control system will pass control to the AND mode subroutine so that it can increase speed to generate greater cooling capacity for the chiller.
-If the inlet guide vane are at maximum open position and the compressor is operating at full speed, the chiller cooling capacity has reached a maximum and the inlet guide vane counter is reset in to zero in step 711 to prevent oscillation between the IDAD and AND operating modes.
+In step 708, the chiller control system determines whether the inlet guide vane have been positioned at their maximum 16 open position for a predefined number of iterations.
+If the guide vanes are at the maximum open position and the chiller is running at less than maximum operating speed, then the cooling capacity of the chiller is less than that required by the cooling load at the current operating speed.
+As a result, in step 709, the chiller control system resets the IDAD and NAD mode flags so that on the next iteration through the main chiller control system loop 602, the chiller control system will pass control to the NAD mode subroutine so that it can increase speed to generate greater cooling capacity for the chiller.
+If the inlet guide vane are at maximum open position and the compressor is operating at full speed, the chiller cooling capacity has reached a maximum and the inlet guide vane counter is reset in to zero in operating modes.